FinTrackCrew/ExpenseTracker/backend/README.md

 ## Node.js

-Node.js is used as the runtime environment to execute JavaScript on the server side.
-It enables asynchronous operations and efficient request handling.
+Node.js was used as the server-side runtime environment for handling asynchronous operations and API requests efficiently.

 ## Express.js

-Express.js is used to build the REST APIs and manage middleware, routing, request handling, and server-side logic.
+Express.js was used to build REST APIs, manage middleware, define routes, and organize backend logic.

 ## MongoDB

-MongoDB is used as the primary database for storing users, income records, expenses, savings goals, and alerts.
+MongoDB Atlas was used as the cloud database solution for storing user information, income records, expenses, savings goals, and alerts.

 ## Mongoose

-Mongoose is used as the ODM (Object Data Modeling) library for MongoDB.
-It simplifies schema creation, validation, and database operations.
+Mongoose was used as the ODM library for schema creation, validation, and interaction with MongoDB collections.

 ## JWT Authentication

-JWT tokens are used for authentication and session management.
-Tokens are stored securely using HTTP-only cookies.
+JWT tokens were implemented for secure authentication and route protection.

+## bcryptjs

+bcryptjs was used for password hashing before storing user credentials in the database.

+## Cookie Parser

+cookie-parser was used for handling authentication cookies securely.

-## Zustand
+## dotenv

-Although primarily used on the frontend, backend authentication and session flow were designed to work smoothly with Zustand state management.
+dotenv was used for environment variable management and configuration handling.

 ---